He’d damn well better live forever after everything he’s been through!

 So that’s it, right?
 Game’s a disgrace.
 It sucks.
 Case closed.

 The way I see it, “black sheep sequels” come in a couple distinct flavors.
 The first either alters or discards much of what made the earlier installments in the series so beloved and is just a godawful excuse for a video game in general.
-For a good example of a legendary turd like this, look no further than the truly dire Rastan Saga II, the follow-up to Taito’s Conan the Barbarian inspired arcade classic.
-It not only lacks the fast action, tight controls, and grand audio and visuals of its predecessor, it’s generally one of the worst action games ever made and would remain so under any other name.
+For a good example of a legendary turd like this, look no further than the dire Rastan Saga II, the follow-up to Taito’s Conan the Barbarian-inspired arcade classic.
+It not only lacks the tight controls, thrilling action, and grand audio and visuals of its predecessor, it’s generally one of the worst side-scrollers ever made and would remain so under any other name.

-The second type also gleefully slaughters series sacred cows, but still manages to be an all-around quality title on its own merits in spite of that.
+The second type also gleefully slaughters series sacred cows, but still manages to be an all-around quality title on its own merits in spite of it.
 Zelda II, anyone?
 It’s in this latter category that I would place ActRaiser 2.
 It’s simultaneously a failure as a sequel to ActRaiser and one of the best action platforming titles for the Super Nintendo.

 The plot is once again as simple as can be: Satan/Tanzra is a back with an army of hellish minions and it’s up to God/the Master to take up his sword and vanquish the Prince of Darkness yet again.
 The twist this time is that Tanzra’s seven main demon lieutenants are each based on one of the seven deadly sins (pride, greed, lust, envy, gluttony, wrath and sloth) and this is reflected in their forms and in the various nasty ways they plague the Master’s helpless subjects.
 The gluttony demon, for example, sends a hoard of monster ants to steal all the food, leaving the people to starve.
 There are also some nice touches taken from classic literature.
 The final encounter with Tanzra depicts him partially encased in the ice of a frozen lake, mirroring Satan’s predicament in Dante Alighieri’s Inferno.